Strengthen Your Special Needs Students' EXECUTIVE FUNCTION SKILLS: Reduce Impulsive Behaviors, Increase Focus and Develop Working Memory

 - Memory strategies for studying, test taking, homework, and long-term project planning

-- Clearly define key executive function skills and how they impact academic and social success in school and in your online classroom
+- Clearly define key executive function skills and how they impact academic and social success in school

 - Low-prep strategies you can use in the classroom or resource room the very next day

-- Proven ideas for helping students plan their homework, manage short- and long-term projects or assignments, and carry out tasks to competition
+- Proven ideas for helping students plan their homework, manage short- and long-term

-- Dozens of practical strategies for teaching students to remember, manipulate information, self-monitor, and self-check whether at school or online
+- Dozens of practical strategies for teaching students to remember, manipulate information, self-monitor, and self-check

 A Message From Your Seminar Leader